GSA/digitalgov.gov/content/news/2016/01/2016-01-05-digging-into-the-data-of-our-customer-survey.md

 We’re just starting work on this year’s GCXi, and have plans to streamline and simplify the process, to make it easier for you to provide your feedback.
 When you see a request from our team to take the survey, please share your thoughts.
 We take your comments to heart.

 _Interested in more great content like this?
-Sign up for our [daily or weekly DigitalGov newsletter](https://public.govdelivery.com/accounts/USHOWTO/subscriber/new)!_
+Sign up for our [DigitalGov newsletter](https://digital.gov/about/subscribe/)!_